(B) Significant Accounting policies

 • The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.

-The Standalone Financial Statements have been presented Indian Rupees (INR), which is the Company's functional currency.
-All financial information presented in INR in Lacs and has been rounded off to the two decimals, unless otherwise stated
+The standalone financial statements are presented in Indian Rupees (INR), the Company's functional currency.
+All financial data is rounded off to the nearest lakh with two decimals, unless otherwise stated.

 • Useful lives of property, plant & equipment;